stagedml/pylightnix/docs/Reference.md

 <a name="pylightnix.types.ConfigAttrs"></a>
 ## `ConfigAttrs` Objects

-Helper object allowing to access dict fields as attributes
+`ConfigAttrs` is a helper object for read-only access of dict fields as attributes

 <a name="pylightnix.types.ConfigAttrs.__getattr__"></a>
 ### `__getattr__`